 Did you know there are over 250 publicly owned small water systems serving less than 1,000 connections in North Carolina?
 In the case of water and wastewater utilities, bigger can often mean better.
+Below we explore an aging system that stands to benefit significantly by developing partnerships and regionalization plans to better serve their community.

 The Environmental Finance Center at the University of North Carolina at Chapel Hill was asked earlier this year to take the lead on a wastewater regionalization study for a small town of 700 people in Western North Carolina.
 The Town (which will remain anonymous as the study is still in progress) had been awarded a regionalization grant from the North Carolina Department of Environmental Quality’s Division of Water Infrastructure (DWI) to study alternatives to their existing wastewater business model.